DuarteSJ/NoteIST/REPORT.md

 ### 2.1.2 Implementation

 The library was implemented in **Python**, using the `PyCryptodome` library for cryptographic operations.
-The system comprises several modules that handle encryption, integrity checks, and file parsing.

 **Implementation Steps:**

-1. **Encryption and Protection**:
+1. **Encryption**:
-   - Files are parsed to extract sensitive fields.
+   - Files are parsed to extract sensitive fields (title and note).
    - Sensitive fields are encrypted using AES-CBC with a randomly generated IV.
-   - Encrypted data is concatenated and used as input to compute an HMAC.
+   - Sensible encrypted data will be concatenated and computed in order to generate and hmac.
+   - The hmac and the randomly generated IV is stored in the file.

 2. **Decryption and Verification**:
+   - The encrypted sensible fields are concatenated and the hmac of them is computed.
-   - The HMAC is recalculated and compared with the stored value to verify data integrity.
+   - The computed hmac is compared to the stored file hmac to check integrity.
-   - If the integrity check passes, encrypted fields are decrypted.
+   - If the integrity check passes means there was no tampering and encrypted fields are decrypted.

 **Challenges and Solutions**:
 #TODO:
+Talvez dizer que nao nos conseguiamos decidir no algoritmo a usar

 1. **Challenge**: Handling missing fields or corrupted files.
    - **Solution**: Validation checks and exception handling were added to identify and handle malformed inputs gracefully.